Cumulocity-IoT/cumulocity-dynamic-mapper/README.md

 Run `npm run deploy` in folder `frontend/mqtt-mapping` to deploy the Front End (plugin) to your Cumulocity istration which will build a plugin.
 The Frontend is build as Plugin [here](https://cumulocity.com/guides/web/tutorials/#add-a-custom-widget-with-plugin).

-## Configuration and Definition of MQTT Mappings
+## Configuration, Definition and Deployment of MQTT Mappings

 ### Configuration MQTT Connection to broker
 The MQTT Broker configuration is persisted in the tenant options of a Cumulocity IoT Tenant.